 What are AI-based applications like?

-ChatGPT, Google Bard, DeepL and other familiar artificial intelligence (AI) applications available online are based on large language models.
+ChatGPT, Google Gemini, DeepL and other familiar artificial intelligence (AI) applications available online are based on large language models.
 More recently, language models have evolved to the point where they can produce human-like text and conversations.

 They can also correct and transform text at such a high level that it can be difficult to distinguish the final result from human-generated text.
 In the future, more such models are sure to emerge and their functionalities will continue to evolve.
 It is therefore important that we take their existence into account in teaching and research.